aplaceof/FlowScope/README.md

 ****
 # postscript

-  I don not want to answer your questions about FlowScope, please contact other authors for details.
+There is  some  content about  business analysis about   anti-money laundering,  if you are interested, go straight.

-### why you should stop
+### why you should stop doing anti-money laundering

   Before you proceed to do anti-money laundering, I strongly suggest you investigate the commercial situation of anti-money laundering(you could read this paragraph below), and decide to go on or not, I hope you get a better feature and keep away from the fucking anti-money laundering.
 Anti-money laundering is not a good choice, do not do it, otherwise you will get nothing when you want to find a job when you about graduate, but only suffers, especially you are poor.
 I don not want you follow my step and see the suffers I've experienced happened on you and get desperate when you can not find any good job. **In China, the purpose of anti-money laundering cooperation between banks and other companies or schools is not really to do well in anti-money laundering, but the leaders of the banks need political achievements.
 If you do not understand what I am saying, you do not understand the current status of anti-money laundering in China.**